-Please use our online webshop for placing orders of standard products.
+Please use our online webshop or contact our worldwide dealers for placing orders.

 More info on ordering can be found on the ordering page.